The Plaster of Thought-Walls (Translated)

 Master, hats off!

-How did the outsider learn the secrets of home?
-Good lord!
+How did the outsider learn the inner secrets?
+My goodness!

 Writers know everything!

 Reading this feels like seeing myself naked in a mirror!
-What discomfort it brings to see oneself naked before oneself!
+How uncomfortable it is to see oneself naked before oneself!

-Master is coming to Batighara today at 6 PM.
-I’ll go listen from afar to the creator of Uttaradhikar-Kalbela-Kalpurush.
+The master is coming to Batighara this evening at 6 o’clock.
+I’ll go to hear the creator of Uttaradhikar-Kalbela-Kalpurush from afar.
 Those who excel at anything always seem like gods to me.
-I hold them in profound reverence, even from a distance.
-Bow my head beneath the dust of your feet… Are any of you friends coming this evening?
+I revere them deeply, even from a distance.
+Bow my head beneath the dust of your feet… Are any friends coming this evening?

 3 March 2014

-yet everyone gazes with a kind of enchantment in their eyes!
+yet everyone gazes at him with a certain enchantment in their eyes!
 He said

 he used to envy Sunil, because beautiful women would flock to Sunil after reading his poetry